Jassit0/Google.clone/README.md

-# Google.clone
+# Google interface cloning
-Google clone created with HTML and CSS
+Created with created with HTML and CSS at Tecnolochicas bootcamp 💜

+## Introduction

+## What did I build?

+## Objetive of the project